pmags/Data_notes/Datacamp/Exploratory Data Analysis.md

 ```R
 ggplot(comics, aes(x=id)) + geom_bar()
 ```
 Faceting brakes the data in subsets based on the levels of a categorical variable and constructs a plot for each.
-In ggplot we can easily do this by adding the argument `fact_wrap(~<condition by>)`
+In ggplot we can easily do this by adding the argument `facet_wrap(~<condition by>)`

 Example:
 ```R